 An important aspect of A Study of Objects is the act of painting the various objects.
 Painting requires close scrutiny, focused attention, and sincere and sustained interest from the artist.
 While the artist reads, conducts interviews, and researches the featured objects, the act of painting itself gives the artist a more intimate and visceral experience of the objects, getting the chance to ponder on the stories and contexts that the objects embody.
 This translates to a richer body of knowledge and fuller pieces of work.

 About the Artist

-A Study of Objects is the self-designed study of illustrator and writer Jo Anne V. Coruña.
-For her own projects, she chooses the objects based on observation, research, and reflection.
-She is most attracted to objects that have rich histories, that provide intellectual and emotional satisfaction to their owners, and those that pique her curiosity and make her ask questions.
+A Study of Objects is the studio of visual artist and writer Jo Anne V. Coruña.
+Jo Anne, like an archaeologist, studies objects --- but of the present time --- to learn more about identity, culture, and nature.
+She is most attracted to objects that have rich histories, that provide intellectual and emotional satisfaction to their owners or beholders, and those that pique her curiosity and make her ask questions.

 Jo Anne is married to C with two children, S and L.